MicrosoftDocs/customer-insights/ci-docs/data-unification-update.md

    :::image type="content" source="media/m3_run_match_merge.png" alt-text="Screenshot of the Data Unify page with the Unify options highlighted.":::

    - To update the unified customer profile (with or without dependencies), see [Run updates to the customer profile](#run-updates-to-the-unified-customer-profile).
    - To evaluate the quality of your matching conditions between two or more entities, see [Run matching conditions](#run-matching-conditions).
+Run matching conditions does not update the unified customer profile.
 Run matching conditions does not display for single entity.

 ## Edit source fields